antznin/des-cracker/REPORT.md

 >
 > The cracking machine will communicate with the CPU using the AXI4 lite interface.

-Our source code is composed mainly of three parts :
+Our source code is composed mainly of four parts :
- * the DES package - which is used for encryption and decryption - is composed of combinatorial functions and constants, each representing a single module of the DES algorithm as detailed in the [DES standard].
+ * `./des` : the DES package - which is used for encryption and decryption - is composed of combinatorial functions and constants, each representing a single module of the DES algorithm as detailed in the [DES standard].
- * the cracker itself, represented in a hierarchical manner, that is from bottom level to top level :
+ * `./cracker` the cracker itself, represented in a hierarchical manner, that is from bottom level to top level :
    * a cracking machine, used only to do a search of the private key.
 It uses the `des` function of the DES package